DRIVING/TOWING - TOWING

 All metal work is laser cut and electroplated for durability.

-Andy and Michelle emailed their vehicle and trailer measurements to Stone Stomper and a plan drawing came back the next day.
-They approved it, sent $550 plus $50 delivery and the Stone Stomper kit arrived four days later.
+Both our test teams emailed their vehicle and trailer measurements to Stone Stomper and plan drawings came back the next day.
+They approved them, sent payment and the Stone Stomper kits arrived four days later.

-OTA’s test kit was easily installed between a 200 Series and an Ultimate Camper, in around an hour for the initial fitting.
-Thereafter, it can connect and reconnect in a few seconds.
+The kits were easily installed between the two tow vehicles and an Ultimate Camper and a Zone caravan, in around an hour for the initial fitting.
+Thereafter, they could be connected and reconnected in a few seconds.